nttcslab-sp/kaldiio/README.md

 - [More low level API](#more-low-level-api)

 ## Introduction
-### What is this?
-What are `ark` and `scp`?
+### What are `ark` and `scp`?
-This is an IO module for `Kaldi-ark` and `Kaldi-scp` implemented in pure Python language.
-`ark` and `scp` are file formats used in [kaldi](https://github.com/kaldi-asr/kaldi) in order to archive some objects, and they are typically used for dumping feature matrices.
+`kaldiiio` is an IO utility  implemented in pure Python language for several file formats used in [kaldi](https://github.com/kaldi-asr/kaldi), which are named as`ark` and `scp`.  `ark` and `scp` are used in  in order to archive some objects defined in Kaldi, typically it is Matrix object of Kaldi.

+In this section, we describe the basic concept of `ark` and `scp`.
 More detail about the File-IO in `Kaldi-asr`: http://kaldi-asr.org/doc/io.html

 #### Basic of File IO in kaldi: Ark and copy-feats
 `ark` is a archive format to save any `Kaldi objects`.
 This library mainly support `KaldiMatrix/KaldiVector`.
-This ia an example of ark of KaldiMatrix: [ark file](tests/arks/test.ark)
+This ia an example of ark file of KaldiMatrix: [ark file](tests/arks/test.ark)

 If you have `Kaldi`, you can convert it to text format as following